General terms and conditions (GTC) for advertising customers, exhibitors, and sponsors of Vogel IT Medien GmbHGerman

 6. Force majeure

-Force majeure or other unforeseeable events for which VIT is not responsible and which make it substantially more difficult or temporarily impossible to provide the contractual services, including pandemic, strike, lockout, and regulatory actions, shall allow VIT to postpone the performance of its services for the duration of the hindrance plus a reasonable start-up period.
+Force majeure or other unforeseeable events for which VIT is not responsible and which make it substantially more difficult or temporarily impossible to provide the contractual services, including pandemic, strike, blackout, lockout, and regulatory actions, shall allow VIT to postpone the performance of its services for the duration of the hindrance plus a reasonable start-up period.
 VIT will immediately inform the CP of the occurrence of such hindrances to performance.
-If the delays resulting from an event in accordance with sentence 1 above exceed the period of six weeks, and if an adjustment of the contract is not possible and not reasonable for either party, both parties are released from their performance obligations agreed upon in the commission.
+If the delays resulting from an event in accordance with sentence 1 above exceed the period of eight (8) weeks, and if an adjustment of the contract is not possible and not reasonable for either party, both parties are released from their performance obligations agreed upon in the commission.
 Services delivered by VIT are to be remunerated by the CP according to their share.
 Damage claims are excluded in such a case.

 7.1.
 Unless otherwise agreed in the respective commission or in these GTC, all agreements between VIT and the CP regarding contractually owed services, and all modalities of the performance of the services shall require text form.